SURGICAL SPERM RETRIEVAL (SSR) IN BANGKOK

-Surgical Sperm Retrieval (SSR) refers to the use of suction needle at the beginning of the sperm duct or testis which may cause a small wound opening or a microscopic joint.
-This is indicated for men with infertility problem with no sperm ejaculated caused by the following:
+Surgical Sperm Retrieval (SSR) for IVF refers to the use of a suction needle at the beginning of the sperm duct or testis, which may cause a small wound opening.
+SSR is used on men with an infertility problem and no sperm appearing in the ejaculate because of the following:

 - Obstructive Azoospermia

-- Clean the testicles and the surrounding area with a sterile techniques.
+- Clean the testicles and the surrounding area with sterile techniques.

-- Provide local anesthesia and / or in combination with anesthesia level through the blood vessels.
+- Provide local anesthesia, or conduct the procedure with anesthesia levels administered through the blood vessels.